openharmony/docs/en/device-dev/get-code/gettools-acquire.md

     >
     > You do not need to obtain the source code for the HPM-based Docker environment.

+3. Perform subsequent operations as a user who has the root permission or has been granted the permission to use Docker.

 ## Standalone Docker Environment<a name="section2858536103611"></a>